ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 ## Configure FlexGet

 [FlexGet](http://flexget.com/) is a multipurpose download automation tool.
-We’ll use it to automatically download torrents.
+We’ll use it to automate downloads.

 To configure Flexget, edit the `/opt/home/root/.flexget/config.yml` file.
 You can check out the [FlexGet Cookbook](http://flexget.com/wiki/Cookbook) for config file examples.

+See [the Transmission config example](http://flexget.com/wiki/Cookbook/Series/AdvancedTransmissionAndDownloadManagement), to connect FlexGet to it, and have it add torrents automatically.

+If you need automatic subtitle downloads, we installed Periscope before, so just follow the [FlexGet Periscope config](http://flexget.com/wiki/Plugins/periscope).

 Now copy the [flexget.sh](https://github.com/ghinda/optware-mediacenter/blob/master/opt/flexget.sh) file to `/opt/flexget.sh`.

-We’ll use this file to periodically run the Flexget tasks.
+We’ll use this file to run the Flexget tasks.
 Flexget does have a `daemon` mode with a scheduler, but I noticed it’s a real memory hog, so I can’t use it.

 ## Configure autorun and scheduling